10 MUST-DO Tips Avoid Holiday Weight Gain

 Studies show that in a typical year we put on more weight around the holidays than we lose all year.
 And that is in a TYPICAL year…. not this year.

-How has 2020 treated YOUR waistline??
-And now here we are headed into the holidays, wanting to make them extra special to make up for such a crazy year.
+How have the past few years treated YOUR waistline??
+And now we are heading into the holidays, wanting to make them extra special to compensate for such a crazy time.

 So there you have it.
 The research is in.
 (Want more details?
 Here's the Holiday Weight Gain article in the New England Journal of Medicine.)